sonocotta/raspberry-media-center/README.md

 |---|---|
 | ![DSC_0008](https://github.com/sonocotta/raspberry-media-center/assets/5459747/8dc35e18-1663-4a5e-8cae-7efb642978d4) | ![DSC_0100](https://github.com/user-attachments/assets/8c660fc9-387e-43e5-a9f5-8b0363ebc8e6)

-Louder Raspberry Pi Media Center is a top-of-the-range model that uses a modern highly capable TAS5805M DAC and is aimed to be paired with medium-to-large speaker systems.
+Louder Raspberry Pi Media Center is a top-of-the-range model that uses a modern, highly capable TAS5805M DAC and is aimed to be paired with medium-to-large speaker systems.
 With 25W per channel stereo output, it packs a punch and can easily enliven living quarters or dorm rooms.
-It is highly efficient, but much more demanding for power when cranked, therefore it uses USB-C Power Delivery to pull up to 65W from the wall power adapter.
+It is highly efficient, but much more demanding for power when cranked; therefore, it uses USB-C Power Delivery to pull up to 65W from the wall power adapter.
 Alternatively, the NOPD version will pull the power from a generic power adapter using a standard barrel jack.
-It can be used both with Wi-Fi and Ethernet (to make sure bad Wi-Fi would not interrupt the stream)
+It can be used both with Wi-Fi and Ethernet (to make sure bad Wi-Fi does not interrupt the stream)

 | 1X | 2X |
 |----|----|
 | ![DSC_0169](https://github.com/user-attachments/assets/6b883758-e5cc-466a-85cb-134cbc30f64b) | ![DSC_0164](https://github.com/user-attachments/assets/5eb5781d-9d8b-42ee-bd18-dea1189071e4)

 Louder Raspberry Pi Hat drops the USB-PD in favor of an external power supply up to 28V (opposed to 20V over PD) and has a step-down converter onboard to deliver 5V to the Pi, so you need only a single power source for everything.
 Otherwise, it delivers audio through the same highly capable DAC, capable of driving large speakers or tearing apart small ones.
 The 2X version is a bit special since it uses a TAS5805M capability to chain DACs using the same I2S data source and apply a DSP pipeline on every DAC to deliver flexible speaker combinations.
-This Hat specifically aimed to deliver a 2.1 speaker configuration with a power budget dedicated to the subwoofer around double of the satellite speaker.
+This Hat specifically aimed to deliver a 2.1 speaker configuration with a power budget dedicated to the subwoofer around twice that of the satellite speaker.

 TAS5805M DAC has a highly capable DSP that allows flexible configuration of each channel to fit your needs.
-I'm working currently on Linux driver improvements that would allow to change DSP settings on the fly from the user space.
+I'm currently working on Linux driver improvements that would allow changing DSP settings on the fly from the user space.
 This would allow changing the EQ settings, Mixer, Gain, and a few other key parameters on the fly.

 ![image](https://github.com/user-attachments/assets/67d55c4e-90fa-4877-af64-10a7d82b5f9c)

 ## Dual TFT and OLED Hats

 To add a visual touch to the above Hats, I developed two Hats that add two displays each: Dual OLED Hat adds 1.3" 128x64 px OLED displays, and Dual TFT Hat that adds two 2.0" 240x320 px TFT displays.
 These can be used to add visualisations, current track playing, and whatever else comes to your mind.
-Both options use SPI bus, and this means two things: they are not very fast, you should count on 30 fps frame rate at best; but also they are very easy to use from user space, using popular Adafruit and Pimoroni python libraries.
-But most importantly, they are dead cheap, costing only $5 a piece definitely not going to drain your budget.
+Both options use SPI bus, and this means two things: they are not very fast, you should count on a 30 fps frame rate at best; but also, they are very easy to use from user space, using popular Adafruit and Pimoroni python libraries.
+But most importantly, they are dead cheap, costing only $5 a piece, definitely not going to drain your budget.

 |  Dual OLED Hat | Dual TFT Hat |
 |-----------|---------|